Image relevance check

 Earlier in the day

-Use this first method cue as the setup point: Toss sliced beef with 1 tbsp soy sauce and cornstarch.
+Start with this setup step: Toss sliced beef with 1 tbsp soy sauce and cornstarch.

 Before serving